GeoDANO: Geometric VLM with Domain Agnostic Vision Encoder: Experiments

 \paragraph{Training details.} We describe the construction of our \textbf{geo}metric VLM with \textbf{d}omain-\textbf{a}gnostic visio\textbf{n} enc\textbf{o}der, named \geovlm{}.
 Based on \geoclip{} developed in \cref{sec:geoclip}, we apply the domain adaptation to GeoQA and Geometry3K datasets.
 For the domain adaptation, we randomly sample 50 diagrams and translate the diagram and caption styles following the procedure described in \cref{sec:domain_adaptation}.
 Finally, \geoclip{} is fine-tuned via \cref{eqn:da}.
 We name the GeoQA and Geometry3K adapted \geoclip{} as \geoclip{}-DA.

 We combine LLama-3-8b-Instruct~\citep{llama} and \geoclip{}-DA to construct a VLM.
 The combined model is then fine-tuned again with the training set of GeoQA and PGPS9K to predict the solution program.
 For PGPS9K, we use the Geometry3K split.
-While previous works focusing on PGPS do not consider optical character recognition (OCR) from diagrams since the benchmark datasets, GeoQA and PGPS9K, provide necessary details in problem descriptions, numerical values can appear within diagrams in real-world settings.
-Therefore, we fine-tune \geovlm{} with additional OCR capability by modifying the problem statements.
-Additional details about the modification process with hyper-parameter configurations can be found in \cref{sec:vlm_details}.
+Additional details about the training can be found in \cref{sec:vlm_details}.

-In addition, we unify the programming languages used in the solution programs of GeoQA and PGPS9K by converting GeoQA language into PGPS9K format.
-The unification makes the output of VLM consistent since both datasets use different types of formal languages.
+\paragraph{Modification of training data.} While previous works focusing on PGPS do not consider optical character recognition (OCR) from diagrams since the benchmark datasets, GeoQA and PGPS9K, provide necessary details in problem descriptions, numerical values can appear within diagrams in real-world settings.
+Specifically, an interesting observation from GeoQA and PGPS9K datasets is that the numerical measurements, such as angles, lengths, and volumes, are not written in the problem description but given as additional conditions, and the numerals are substituted as a variable in the problem description as shown in \cref{fig:geoqa_example}.
+Therefore, the VLM only needs to produce the solution program without having optical character recognition (OCR) from the diagram.
+The variables are automatically substituted with the actual numbers when the program is executed.
+Therefore, the vision encoders do not need to learn OCR from the image.